This site requires a more recent version of Adobe Flash Player to function properly.

 - Nutritionals Market share:

 The Global Nutritionals market is growing rapidly due to increasing demand from emerging markets and Abbott is working to capture a larger share of this growth by increasing its footprint in countries like China, India and Singapore.
 We currently forecast the company's market share in the Nutritionals segment to decrease from 6.7% in 2015 to around 5.5% by the end of our forecast period.
 However, if the company's new products take off more than expected in these markets and its market share increases to 7.0%, there could be a 10% upside to our price estimate.

 - Abbott's Gross Margin:

-Abbott's Gross Profit Margin increased from 46.9% in 2010 to 55.5% in 2013.
-We forecast the figure to gradually reach 57% by the end of our forecast period as the company remains focused on cost reductions across its business segments.
-However, if intense competition from new entrants forces the company to reduce the prices and the company’s profit margin declines by 2% in the process, then this represents a 9%-10% downside to our price estimate.
+Abbott's Gross Profit Margin increased from 53.2% in 2011 to 57.9% in 2015.
+We forecast the figure to remain at similar levels over our forecast period as the company remains focused on cost reductions across its business segments.
+However, if intense competition from new entrants forces the company to reduce its prices and the company’s profit margin declines by 3% in the process, then this represents an approximate 10% downside to our price estimate.